Do you need car insurance for driving abroad?

 The company you hire from might offer you excess insurance to cover this.
 However they can be expensive so make sure you compare standalone policies elsewhere before buying from the car hire company.

-For example, you could get cover for as little as £2 per day, compare car hire excess insurance here.
+For example, you could get cover for as little as £2 per day, so compare car hire excess insurance here.

 You can choose between cover for a single trip or multiple trips abroad throughout the year.
 Be careful, as there is usually a limit on how many days you will be covered for, e.g. between 60 and 180 days.